Relrin/Helenae/README.md

 Running
 -------

+For start working with distributed file storage you will need:
+1) start few (minimum one) file servers from /fileserver/ folder

+    # take example of fs.json in /fileserver/ folder
+    python fileserver.py PATH_TO_config.json_FILE FILE

-Run the server by doing
+2) Run the server.py by doing

     python server.py 9000

-and open
+3) Open in your browser

     https://localhost:8080/

-in your browser.

-To activate debug output on the server, start it

-    python server.py debug 9000

-To run the Python client, do
+or run the Python console client

     python client_console.py